zillow/ctds/doc/results.rst

 :py:meth:`ctds.Cursor.fetchall()` methods. *cTDS* will cache all retrieved raw row data.
 However, to save memory, it is only converted to Python objects when first accessed from the Python client.
 This is done to minimize memory overhead when processing large result sets.
+Columns for the current resultset can be retrieved using the :py:attr:`ctds.Cursor.description` property.

 .. code-block:: python